Have you ever overreacted? Did you ever kind of lose your mind about something that didn’t warrant a total melt down? I have.

 5. Separate the outside from the inside.

-After practicing the steps above, overreacting to things won’t resonate with you anymore.
+Once you implement these suggestions, overreacting to things won’t resonate with you anymore.
 Underreacting will better serve your heart and the hearts around you.
 When you remove the over from your reacting, you can move more quickly towards a reasonable solution without wearing yourself out in the process.

 Your heart will thank you.